katzurki/taiko-mono/packages/protocol/docs/actors_privileges_deployments.md

 ### 2.2 onlyAuthorized

-- **Description**: Only authorized (by owner) can be granted access - the address shall be a smart contract. (`Bridge` in our case)
+- **Description**: Can be granted only to owner-approved entities; the address is a smart contract (in our case, `Bridge`).

-## 3. Upgradeable Procedures
+## 3. Upgradable Procedures

-The smart contract system incorporates upgradeable procedures to ensure flexibility and security.
-These procedures adhere to the following principles:
+The smart contract system features upgradable procedures designed with flexibility and security in mind.
+These procedures are based on the following principles:

 ### 3.1 Deployment Scripts

-- Deployment scripts are visible in the `packages/protocol/scripts` folder, encompassing both deployment and upgrade scripts for easy reference and replication.
+- Deployment scripts are located in the `packages/protocol/scripts` folder.
+Their purpose is to facilitate deployment and maintenance, as well as provide a point of reference.

 ### 3.2 Transparent Upgradeability

-- Upgradeability is based on the Transparent Upgradeability Proxy by OpenZeppelin, ensuring that contract upgrades are secure and transparent to all stakeholders.
+Upgradeability is based on the Transparent Upgradeability Proxy by OpenZeppelin, ensuring that contract upgrades are secure and transparent to all stakeholders.

+- A tool called Transparent Upgradability Proxy made by OpenZeppelin helps to make sure that contract upgrades are carried out in a secure and transparent way

 ### 3.3 Ownership Transition

-- Currently, on testnets, some privileges (like `onlyOwner`) are assigned to externally owned accounts (EOAs) for easier testing.
-However, it is essential to note that `TimelockController` contracts will be the owners at a later stage.
+- Currently, on testnets, some privileges (such as onlyOwner) are assigned to externally owned accounts (EOAs) for easier testing.
+However, it's important to note that TimelockController contracts will assume ownership at a later stage.

 ## Conclusion

-Clear documentation of actors and their privileges, combined with robust upgradeable procedures, is essential for smart contract systems, especially for based rollups.
-This documentation ensures that all stakeholders understand their roles and responsibilities within the system and guarantees its adaptability and security over time.
+Actors and their privileges, combined with robust upgradeable procedures, is essential for products based on smart contract based, such as based rollups.
+Clear and unambgious documentation helps to ensure that all stakeholders understand their roles and responsibilities within the system, which promotes its adaptability and security over time.

-Please ensure that this document is kept up to date as changes are made to the smart contract system and its actors or privileges.
+Please help to ensure that this document is updated regularly as with relevant and up-to-date information about actors, their roles and role-based privileges.